 - After every visit, all exam room equipment is sterilized and wiped down as it always has been according to our standard operating procedure and guidance from our medical boards and associations.
 Furthermore, the patient chair and all other exam room surfaces are wiped down with CDC approved cleaning products.

-- All eyewear touched by the patient will be thoroughly disinfected and left in our lab to air dry prior to being brought back into the optical.
+- All eyewear touched by the patient will be thoroughly disinfected on a regular basis.

-- All high touch areas and other office surfaces are disinfected with CDC approved disinfecting agents every hour.
+- All high touch areas and other office surfaces are disinfected with CDC approved disinfecting agents regularly.

 After Exiting our Office

-- Carefully remove your mask and remember to avoid touching your face until you can wash your hands or use hand sanitizer.
+- Carefully remove your mask if you wore one and remember to avoid touching your face until you can wash your hands or use hand sanitizer.

 - When you arrive home, wash your hands for at least 20 seconds or more as an additional precaution.